 Proximity to Major Linkages

-For instance, if most of your products are exported by sea and the remainder are delivered via land to the retail locations, it is imperative for you to have easy railway and highway access.
+For instance, if most of your products are exported by sea, and the remainder is delivered via land to the retail locations, it is imperative for you to have a comfortable railway and highway access.
 Always remember that more than 20% of your cost comes from transportation of the goods.
-Moreover, high gas prices as well as the massive increment in the driver wages, every now and then may nudge your decision towards rail transport as opposed to shipment by truck.
+Moreover, high gas prices, as well as the massive increment in the driver wages, now and then, may nudge your decision towards rail transport as opposed to shipment by truck.
 Moreover, if the goods are less perishable and shipments are not too sensitive then opting for rail transport can be an ideal choice.

 Material Handling Capabilities

 Another factor that you should consider when choosing a location for the warehouse is the availability of the handling equipment and staging facilities.
-In case the primary model is a truck, you have to check if the facility has the depressed docks?
-Is there a need for docks to be internal?
-It is certain that a highly intense distribution use will often require cross docks.
-Further, are there enough storage facilities available?
+In case the primary model is a truck, make sure whether the facility has the depressed docks.
+Ask yourself, is there a need for docks to be internal?
+It is certain that a highly intense distribution use will often require cross-docks?
+Furthermore, are there enough storage facilities available?
 These questions will help you understand if the material handling capabilities can be handled by your warehouse or not.

 Related Post: How Automation in Warehousing is the New Trend

-This, of course, is an obvious criterion.
-Your warehouse facility must be capable of accommodating the inventory and fit in the size of your company.
-For all startups and new companies, it is important to ensure that there is enough room around the facility for expansion.
+Size, of course, is an obvious criterion.
+Your warehouse facility must be capable of accommodating your inventory and fit in the size of your company’s requirements.
+For all startups and new companies, it is essential to ensure that there is enough room around the facility for expansion.
 This will help save time and money when your business is riding high on the ladder of success.

-Before you buy any warehouse facility it is important for you to enquire about all the regulations and policies that are prevalent in that location.
+Before you buy any warehouse facility it is important for you to inquire about all the regulations and policies that are prevalent in that location.
 There may be certain locations that do not allow storage of certain types of goods.
 If you deal in those goods, it is best to avoid them so as to avoid any future hassle.